Branden Troock

 Talent Analysis

-A big, powerful winger that uses his edges well when skating.
-Very sharp on his skates with good agility and balance.
+Troock is a big, powerful winger that uses his edges well when skating; very sharp on his skates with good agility and balance.
 He has a good shot that he can get upstairs with aplomb but needs to improve his slow release.
-He wants to have the puck at all times and will forgo the easy play or pass to challenge a defender one-on-one.
-Appears to be plagued with tunnel vision in offensive situations.
-He has nice hands and willingness to make life difficult for defensemen with his skill and his physicality.
-Lost valuable development time to head/neck injuries and is still lacking maturity in all facets of his game.
-He’s a project power forward that could turn out to be a terrific value where he was drafted or an AHL goal-scorer.
+Troock wants to have the puck at all times and will forego the easy play or pass to challenge a defender one-on-one.
+He appears to be plagued with tunnel vision in offensive situations.
+However, he has nice hands and a willingness to make life difficult for defensemen with his skill and his physicality.
+Troock lost valuable development time to head/neck injuries and as a result is still lacking maturity in all facets of his game.

 Future